The safeguarding of children is everyone's responsibility.

 We aim to be an inclusive organisation firmly placing families at the heart of commissioning and delivery of services.
 We work in partnership with children, young people, parents/carers and colleagues in other agencies making sure that every child matters.

-The Clinical Commissioning Group’s statutory safeguarding duties are outlined in national and local guidance and reflected in the organisations safeguarding documents.
-(See useful resources).
+The NHS Cheshire Clinical Commissioning Group statutory safeguarding duties are outlined in national and local guidance and reflected in the organisation's safeguarding documents.

 As commissioners we: